-You should not use bismuth subsalicylate if you have:
+You should not use bismuth subsalicylate if you are allergic to it, or if you have:

 Ask a doctor or pharmacist if it is safe for you to take this medicine if you have:

-Do not take bismuth subsalicylate without telling your doctor if you are pregnant.
+Do not take bismuth subsalicylate without medical advice if you are pregnant.

 Bismuth subsalicylate can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Do not use this medication without medical advice if you are breast-feeding a baby.

 How should I take bismuth subsalicylate?